 The earliest mention of Poet's Daffodil is likely in the botanical writings of Theophrastus (371 – c.
 287 BCE), who wrote about a spring-blooming Narcissus that the Loeb Classical Library editors identify as Narcissus poeticus.
-The poet Virgil, in his fifth Eclogue, also wrote about a Narcissus whose description corresponds with that of Narcissus poeticus.
+In his fifth Eclogue, the poet Virgil also wrote about a Narcissus whose description corresponds with that of Narcissus poeticus.

 In one version of the myth about the Greek hero Narcissus, he was punished by the Goddess of vengeance, Nemesis, who turned him into a Narcissus flower that historians associate with Narcissus poeticus.
 The fragrant Narcissus poeticus has also been recognized as the flower that Persephone and her companions were gathering when Hades abducted her into the Underworld, according to Hellmut Baumann in The Greek Plant World in Myth, Art, and Literature.
-This myth accounts for the custom, which has lasted into modern times, of decorating graves with these flowers.
+This myth accounts for the custom of decorating graves with these flowers, which has lasted into modern times.
 Linnaeus, who gave the flower its name, quite possibly did so because he believed it was the one that inspired the tale of Narcissus, handed down by poets since ancient times.

 In medicine, it was described by Dioscorides in his Materia Medica as "Being laid on with Loliacean meal, & honey it draws out splinters."
 James Sutherland also mentioned it in his Hortus Medicus Edinburgensis.